Five Ways to Compute the Relative Value of a UK Pound Amount, 1270 to Present

 Real Wage or Real Wealth measures the purchasing power of an income or wealth by its relative ability to buy a (fixed over time) bundle of goods and services such as food, shelter, clothing, etc. This bundle does (in theory) not change over time.
 This measure uses the RPI.

 Relative Labor Earnings measures an amount of income or wealth relative to the wage of the average worker.
-This measure uses one of the wage indexes.
+This measure uses one of the wage indices.

 Relative Income measures an amount of income or wealth relative to per capita GDP.
 When compared to other incomes or wealth, it shows the economic status or relative "prestige value" the owners of this income or wealth because of their rank in the income distribution.
 This measure uses GDP per capita.